-Credit Risk: The New Mexico State Treasurer's General Fund Investment Pool is not rated.
+Credit Risk: Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
+The New Mexico State Treasurer's General Fund Investment Pool is not rated.

-For additional GASB 40 disclosure information regarding the investment in the New Mexico State Treasurer's General Fund Investment Pool, the reader should see the separate audit report for the State Treasurer's Office for the fiscal year ended June 30, 2010.
+For additional GASB 40 disclosure information regarding the investment in the New Mexico State Treasurer's General Fund Investment Pool, the reader should see the separate audit report for the State Treasurer's Office for the fiscal year ended June 30, 2012.